 Roman amphitheaters, town square & medieval castles

 All of Tuscany looks forward to the summer months when they can finally stay out all night, in the cool crisp air, spending time with friends, gathering in the city squares to socialize and enjoying a full summer calendar which includes music of all types.
-From the choral competitions in Montepulciano, to Arezzo Wave where up and coming pop stars from all over Italy, Europe and the world have a chance to show off.
-From the walled city of Lucca with top names like Lionel Richie and Elton John (2015) to the castles of Casentino with classical musical, Italian comedians and talented dancers.
-From classical opera at the Lago di Puccino to the smoky rhythms of Jazz in Pistoia.
+From the choral competitions in Montepulciano to Arezzo Wave where up and coming pop stars from all over Italy, Europe and the world have a chance to show off.
+From the walled city of Lucca with top names to the castles of Casentino with classical musical, Italian comedians, and talented dancers.
+From classical opera at the Lago di Puccini to the smoky rhythms of Jazz in Pistoia.

 5. Food Festivals

 Sagras happen all year long, but especially in the month of June, July and August - when everyone is taking advantage of any excuse to be outside with friends and family - dancing, chatting, laughing and of course eating.
 You will find that the number of sagras more than double in these months and wherever you go you will find one that is just begging for you to have a taste.